Professor Emeritus Y. T. Lee in his lab at UC Berkeley 1980s. (Photo College of Chemistry)

 In this 1983 photo, Prof. Lee (on the left) stands next to a crossed molecular beams instrument on which Prof. Neumark carried out the bulk of his Ph.D. research.
 "I didn't build it, but I certainly had taken ownership of it by the time I left graduate school.
 On this instrument, we studied the bimolecular reaction F + H2 -> HF + H and its isotopic variants (F + D2, F + HD).
 The results have been featured prominently, including the cover of the undergraduate textbook Physical Chemistry, by McQuarrie and Simon."

 Sitting on the machine (left side) is Alec Wodtke, who went on to be a professor at UC Santa Barbara and is now a Director in the Max Planck Institute for Biophysical Chemistry in Gottingen, Germany.
-Gary Robinson (rear), is the founder and chief business officer for Celek Pharmaceuticals.
+Gary Robinson (rear), is currently in the Office of Scientific Operations at the National Cancer Institute.
 Prof. Neumark is on the right in the yellow shirt.
 (Photo: Berkeley Lab archive)

 About Professor Emeritus Yuan T. Lee